 My engine starting battery is typically one of two flooded-cell lead-acid marine style INTERSTATE-brand Group-24 size batteries.
 These batteries had served me very well for engine starting for several years.
 The present batteries have been in use for two and three seasons, that is, one is a bit newer than the other.
 These batteries are rated at 1,000-MCA, which is a substantial amount of cranking current from a Group-24 size battery.
 The E-TEC rigging manual requires a starting battery that can deliver 845-amperes at MCA rating.
 These INTERSTATE batteries should fit the bill.

 Based on this experience, I recommend that any installation of a V6 E-TEC give special attention to the engine cranking battery.
-These new E-TEC motors are big current draws when starting.
+These new E-TEC starter motors are big current draws when first beginning to revolve.
 I recently purchased a clamp-on DC ammeter with peak current recording capability, and I will be taking some measurements of the cranking current for my E-TEC.

 I spent most of a weekend working on the boat and a few details of the rigging.
 Perhaps these will be of interest.